This Vintage Baking Set Is Finally Back on the Shelves

 Guess what!
 You’re going to want to break out Grandma’s casserole recipes, because Grandma’s favorite casserole dish is now being sold over at Bed, Bath & Beyond for a price so cheap, your jaw will drop.
-As CorningWare celebrates their 60th anniversary, their signature pattern is being sold for incredibly discounted prices.
-AKA, Santa Claus needs to come early this year.
+Back in 2017, CorningWare celebrated their 60th anniversary and began selling their signature pattern once again, and you can get the whole collection for next to nothing.

 How Cheap Are They?

-Compared to the usual price of these vintage dishes (which can sell at upwards of $7,000), Bed, Bath & Beyond will be selling these dish sets for under $50.
+Compared to the usual price of these vintage dishes (which can sell at upwards of $7,000), Bed, Bath & Beyond is selling these dish sets for under $50.

 What’s CorningWare’s Story?